Timothy C. Hain, MD • Page last modified: September 12, 2017

 A medication for diabetes, Metformin, reduces absorption of B12 (Tagney et al, 2009).

 Gastric conditions contributing to B12 deficiency include various stomach diseases that impair release of B12 from food or production of intrinsic factor (such as gastrectomy, antacid medications or gastritis), pancreatic deficiency states which impair formation of the b12/intrinsic factor complex, ileal disease (e.g. Crohn's disease), bacterial overgrowth in the bowel, and other miscellaneous causes of malabsorption.
+Lam et al (2013) recently reported an association between B12 deficiency and consumption of medications that reduce stomach acid, such as proton pump inhibitors and H2 receptor antagonists (Prevacid is a common PPI, Prilosec/Nexium are common H2 blockers).

 Pernicious anemia (PA) accounts for 15-70% of B12 deficiency.
 This an autoimmune disorder where antibodies are made to intrinsic factor.
-Oral supplements are generally less effective in PA than other modes of administration.
+Oral supplements are less effective in PA than other modes of administration.

 Because B12 is stored in the liver, it takes about 2 years following a sudden cessation of intake for signs of deficiency to arise.